-Do you have a tween in your life who loves to read?
+Do you have tween girls in your life who love to read?
 That’s fantastic!
 But it also means you’ve probably discovered, as I have, that having a kid who loves to read carries its own burden: it is tough to keep a book-loving kid surrounded with high-quality, age-appropriate books.

 These 12 titles have been total winners for my daughters, ages 8 and 11.
 Please do the world a favor and share your own recommendations for great tween titles in comments.
 Bonus points for terrific prose, gutsy female protagonists, and books you’re tempted to steal from their bookshelves after the kids go to bed.

 What would YOU add to this list?
-Tell us your favorite books for 8-12 year-olds in comments.
+Tell us your favorite books for tween girls in comments.